Atholl Anderson: Career

 Anderson took up his first academic position in 1977 at the University of Auckland.
-The following year, he was appointed as an assistant lecturer in the Anthropology Department at the University of Otago, progressing to a personal chair in the department.
+The following year, he was appointed as an assistant lecturer in the anthropology department at the University of Otago, progressing to a personal chair in the department.
 He left Otago in 1993 to take up the Establishment Chair of Prehistory at the Australian National University in Canberra.

 On his return to Otago in 1978, Anderson commenced a major programme of fieldwork, the Southern Hunters Project, at 20 sites in southern New Zealand.
 Important sites were excavated at Pūrākaunui, Lee Island in Lake Te Anau and the Shag River mouth.
 The focus of many of the excavations was on prehistoric economics, the use of the marine environment and moa hunting.
 As a result, Anderson examined the chronology of colonisation and re-dated moa hunting sites throughout New Zealand such as at Wairau Bar and Houhora.

-After moving to Canberra in 1993, Anderson undertook fieldwork throughout the Pacific as part of two projects, the Indo-Pacific Colonisation Project and the Asian Fore-Arc Project.
-Themes of his work were the sequence of settlement of the islands of the Pacific, migration, dispersal and voyaging, and sustainability.
+After moving to Canberra in 1993, Anderson undertook fieldwork throughout the Pacific Ocean as part of two projects, the Indo-Pacific Colonisation Project and the Asian Fore-Arc Project.
+Themes of his work were the sequence of settlement of the islands of the Pacific, migration, dispersal, voyaging and sustainability.
 His other interests in birds, fauna and extinction resulted in an extinct Fijian crocodile, Volia athollandersoni, being named after him.

-Anderson followed up his earlier work in southern New Zealand with the Southern Margins Project which commenced in 1998.
-It showed that Polynesian voyaging into the sub-polar regions (Chatham Islands, Rakiura and Auckland Islands) occurred about 700 years ago.
+Anderson followed up his earlier work in southern New Zealand with the Southern Margins Project, which commenced in 1998.
+It showed that Polynesian voyaging into the sub-polar regions (Chatham, Rakiura and Auckland Islands) occurred about 700 years ago.
+In 2007, with Ian Smith, he undertook a Department of Conservation project on Codfish Island / Whenua Hou to investigate the history and archaeology of the island.